-- The Deficit Reduction Act also contains a revision of the excise tax imposed on foreign insurers who insure U.S. risks.
-The proposal would impose a 4% excise tax on the insurer who ultimately bears the insurance risk. - Some United Kingdom insurers have argued that this provision conflicts with the U.S.- U.K. tax treaty.
-Although Treasury has researched the issue and determined that no treaty violation exists, they are concerned about the objections from the U.K. - However, under present law compliance is very difficult to monitor.
-The system provided in the Senate bill which would, in general, collect the tax when premiums are paid by the domestic insured and be refunded if the foreign insurer showed that it retained the risk and also was eligible to receive relief from this tax pursuant to a treaty, would have a better chance of being enforced.
+- The Deficit Reduction Act also contained a revision of the excise tax imposed on foreign insurers who insure U.S. risks.
+The proposal, which was not adopted in Conference, would have imposed a 4% excise tax on the insurer who ultimately bears the insurance risk. - United Kingdom insurers had argued that this provision conflicts with the U.S.- U.K. tax treaty.
+Treasury researched the issue and determined that no treaty violation exists, but they were concerned that an "informal" agreement with the U.K., not reduced to writing, might have been made during negotiations on the U.S.-U.K. treaty.

+- The Conferees noted that the Treaty was not violated, but agreed to forego the provision at this time in order to further study the impact of the provision. - At the same time, the hope was expressed that hearings would be held on the effect of the treaty (and any simultaneous agreements) on U.S tax policy. - However, under present law compliance is very difficult to monitor, and the Senate cannot be expected to be bound by agreements not included in the body of a treaty and not ratified by the Senate.
+The system provided in the Senate bill which would, in general, collect the tax when premiums are paid by the domestic insurer and be refunded if the foreign insurer showed that it retained the risk and also was eligible to receive relief from this tax pursuant to a treaty, would have a better chance of being enforced.